kiyoung-aws/Unified-Studio-for-Amazon-Sagemaker/migration/emr/README.md

 ### Additional Tools
 - [ ] Git repository for version control of notebooks (recommended)
-- [ ] Any specialized libraries or dependencies used in EMR Studio identified for reinstallation in MaxDome
+- [ ] Any specialized libraries or dependencies used in EMR Studio identified for modifications in need interface.

 ### Documentation
 - [ ] EMR Studio workflow processes documented for reference during migration